Robust Large Margin Deep Neural Networks: Conclusion

 \section{Conclusion}

 This paper studies the GE of DNNs based on their classification margin.
-In particular, our bounds express the generalization error as a function of the classification margin, which is bounded in terms of the achieved separation between the training samples at the network output and the network's Jacobian matrix.
+In particular, our bounds express the generalization error as a function of the classification margin, which is bounded in terms of the achieved separation between the training samples at the network output and the network's JM.

 One of the hallmarks of our bounds relates to the fact that the characterization of the behaviour of the generalization error is tighter than that associated with other bounds in the literature.
 Our bounds predict that the generalization error of deep neural networks can be independent of their depth and size whereas other bounds say that the generalization error is exponential in the network width or size.